 How to Verify Unclaimed Property

 Each state has unclaimed property laws that require companies to make reasonable efforts to find and notify those to whom they owe property.
 If the company is unsuccessful in locating the property owner, the property is considered abandoned and must be reported and remitted (or “escheated”) to the proper state to be held in trust until it is claimed by the owner.
 There are different dormancy periods for remitting funds to a state, but generally, it is three to five years after contact with the owner has been lost.

-Unclaimed property notifications are issued by Nationwide for all Nationwide affiliated companies, including Allied, Titan, Scottsdale, Vet Pet, Nationwide Life, Harleysville, Agribusiness, Nationwide Bank, and others.
+Unclaimed property notifications are issued by Nationwide for all Nationwide affiliated companies, including Allied, Titan, Scottsdale, Vet Pet, Nationwide Life, Harleysville, Agribusiness, Nationwide Trust Company, FSB, and others.
 You can find a complete listing of Nationwide affiliated companies here.
 You may have received a property notification if you owned a policy from one of these companies, provided services to one of these companies or are the recipient of a beneficiary or claimant through another who owns a policy from one of these companies.

 Within the first 6-11 months of the dormancy period, you may receive a courtesy letter from Nationwide requesting you to take action and confirm whether or not funds are due to you.
 Additionally, many states require that a Due Diligence letter is mailed to the property owner in certain circumstances, usually within one year or less of the time funds will be remitted to the state.
 This is Nationwide’s last attempt to contact the customer and is identified by “DD” at the bottom right corner of the letter.
 Click on the below sample letters to verify that the template is the same as the letter you received.